bloodyKnuckles/popup-toolbar/README.md

 # popup-toolbar

-A toolbar that fades up and fades down related to an element.
+Load a toolbar as shown below with icons and event handlers, which fades up when activated and fades down when deactivated in relation to action on a specified element.

 Inspired by [Toolbar.js](http://paulkinzett.github.io/toolbar/)